OwenAttard22/OOP-Resit/README.md

 ### Java Implementation

 The Java implementation of task 1 is found in Java/oopresit/task1/
+This directory of the task has a folder called Saves which stored all preivously saved applications state to be potentionally loaded by the system.
+The task 1 implemtation consists of 5 java files:
+1. Assets.java: Assets class hierarchy
+2. Intermediaries.java: Intermediaries class hierarchy
+3. Portfolio.java: Snapshot recording and listing
+4. CLI.java: User Interface + Program Helper Functions
+5. Main.java: Main method

 ### C++ Implementation